1980 Upper Voltan coup d'état: Background

 Upper Volta had gained independence from France in 1960, after which President Maurice Yaméogo set about creating a single-party dictatorship ruled by his own Voltaic Democratic Union.
 Following several rigged elections and a new austerity budget being instituted, the powerful trade unions rose up against the President, which caused the 1966 Upper Voltan coup d'état, in which Lieutenant Colonel Sangoulé Lamizana took power.
 This marked the beginning of a long era of military rule in Upper Volta and later Burkina Faso.

-Lamizana would go on to rule the country as a military dictator until the Upper Voltan presidential election in 1978, when he was elected as the leader of a civilian regime.
+Lamizana would go on to rule the country as a military dictator until the Upper Voltan presidential election in 1977, when he was elected as the leader of a civilian regime.
 During the 1970s, the Lamizana government faced many problems, among them continued opposition from the trade unions, the rise of new political opposition groups, a strong Sahel drought, increasing desertification, and so on.
 The need for foreign aid reached record levels, in 1979 making up a full 70% of the government budget.

 In February 1979 the major trade unions launched a new anti-Lamizana campaign.
-In May, two prominent labour leaders were arrested for inciting revolt – week-long protest strikes soon led to their release.
+In May, two prominent labour leaders were arrested for inciting tenge – week-long protest strikes soon led to their release.
 Two months later, Lamizana denounced the unionist demands, calling for national unity.
 By December, the president finally acknowledges the country's dependence on Western aid for survival.
 On 7 January 1980, a general strike began.
 It proved brief, but more trouble lay ahead for Lamizana by the end of the year.